AviciaGuild/avomod/README.md

     * Green checkmark means finished sell order
     * Yellow checkmark means sell order that ran out of time
 * Guild bank keybind (opens guild bank if you're in range).
 Default is **Y**
 * Make mob health more readable (replaces numbers like 423,314 with 423.3k)
+* Show courage and vanish bonus on screen
+* Tracks bomb bells & displays time left on screen (champion only obv)
+* Prevent joining war when afk